 When a taxpayer sells a capital asset, i.e., property owned and used for personal or investment purposes, the sale will result in either a capital gain or a capital loss and is generally reported on Schedule D (Form 1040).

-Schedule D is not required when the only capital gain distribution reported is on Form 1099-DIV box 2a, and boxes 2b, 2c, and 2d are zero.
-In that case, the check box on Form 1040 Line 6 indicating that Schedule D isn't required will be checked (in 2018, the check box is on Schedule 1 (Form 1040) Line 13), and Schedule D won't print with the print sets.
-It will still be available for printing under View Results, if desired.
+Schedule D is not required when the only capital gain distribution reported in the tax return is on Form 1099-DIV box 2a, and boxes 2b, 2c, and 2d are zero.
+In that case, the check box on Form 1040 Line 7 indicating that Schedule D isn't required will be checked and Schedule D won't print with the print options.
+It will still be available for printing under View Results however, if desired.

 To enter a capital gain/loss transaction in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select: